-Projects are monitored once a project is approved by QAT.
-Although QAT sets a monitoring schedule at the time a project is approved, QAT may change the reporting frequency based on various factors.
+Projects are monitored once a project is reviewed by QAT.
+Although QAT sets a monitoring schedule at the time a project is completed, QAT may change the reporting frequency based on various factors.
 QAT will notify an agency of any changes made to the monitoring schedule via email or letter.

 Once the project is initiated, project performance is monitored for the duration of the project.
-A state agency is required to use the Monitoring Report Specifications Template to prepare a Monitoring Report to be submitted to QAT.
+A state agency is required to provide regular project updates through the Statewide Automated Reporting (SPAR) system.

-At a minimum, QAT tracks the following information provided in the Monitoring Report:
+, QAT tracks the following key project details information provided in SPAR: